x1angli/cvt2utf/README.md

 #### When should we add BOM?
 BOMs in these files are not necessary, but it is recommended to add them.
+* __Source Code in Visual Studio Projects__:

-* __Unicode plain text file__: Microsoft suggests "Always prefix a Unicode plain text file with a byte order mark" (https://msdn.microsoft.com/en-us/library/windows/desktop/dd374101(v=vs.85).aspx)
+    It is recommended in MSDN that "Always prefix a Unicode plain text file with a byte order mark" [Link](https://msdn.microsoft.com/en-us/library/windows/desktop/dd374101(v=vs.85).aspx).

     Visual Studio may mandate BOM in source files.
-If BOMs are missing, then Visual Studio will unable to compile them.
+If BOMs are missing, then Visual Studio may not be able to compile them.

+* __CSV__:

-* __CSV__: BOMs in CSV files might be useful and necessary, especially if it is opened by Excel.
+    BOMs in CSV files might be useful and necessary, especially if it is opened by Excel.

 #### Is the current version reliable?
 We are dedicated to deliver quality tools to friends like you.
 This Python package relies on chardet, which is not so intelligent in terms of recognizing file codecs.
 Hopefully, better solutions will appear in the future.